-I really loved the idea of a furniture style, and Mack and I agreed that it would be the best fit for our space.
+I really loved the idea of a furniture-style island, and Mack and I agreed that it would be the best fit for our space.
 He went on a marble hunt while I tried to find some plans and legs.
 Honestly, we are always kind of on the hunt for marble on Craigslist.
-Since it has become more popular, a lot of people know what they have and the prices become higher than a brand new slab.
+But since it has become more popular, a lot of people know what they have, and the prices become higher than a brand new slab.

 Our Best Craigslist Bargain, Ever

 That was not the case with this listing.
 The seller was only asking $250, but there were no photos or dimensions.
-Mack emailed him asking for more info, and we got a grainy photo of a corner of the slab with the disclaimer that it had a scratch- but the dimensions were absolutely perfect, I kid you not.
+Mack emailed him asking for more inf, and we got a grainy photo of a corner of the slab with the disclaimer that it had a scratch.
+However, the dimensions were absolutely perfect.

 I was still feeling pretty skeptical when we drove out to look at it.
 It was about 45 minutes away.
-We drove up to a pretty farmhouse (which I wanted to photograph, but Mack said that would be creepy) and I suddenly got a really good feeling about the whole thing.
+We drove up to a pretty farmhouse and I suddenly got a really good feeling about the whole thing.
 They obviously had good taste!

 While the slab was having its edges finished, I began comparing island legs.
-The ones I decided on came from Osborne Wood Products, and are available here.
-I chose them based on the dimensions, customer reviews of the company, and the fact that they were just the most pretty!
+I decided on these.
+I chose them based on the dimensions and the fact that they were just the most pretty!
 I liked the chunky style in order to support the heavy marble and also the flat bottom portion which would be perfect for adding a shelf.
 We are so so happy with the quality of the legs.

 How we Built our DIY Kitchen Island

-For the specifics on how to build the island, we decided to wing it.
-We studied a lot of building plans in the process, but ultimately the plan ended up being a unique build.
-I created a free PDF of the building plans, which you can get by clicking the link above!
-We ordered a Kreg Jig, and I have to say- I love it!
+After searching unsuccessfully for an existing tutorial for the island I was imaging, we decided to wing it.
+We studied a lot of building plans in the process, but ultimately this plan ended up being a unique build.
+I created a PDF of the building plans, which you can get by clicking the link above!
+We ordered a Kreg Jig and I have to say, I love it!
 I am still overcoming my fear and aversion of saws (particularly the table saw), but drilling and assembling pieces is so easy now!

 For assembling the island, we really recommend following our plans, but here is a quick tip: to make sure the apron is completely centered on the legs, cut spacers and clamp everything together.
 That way it won’t shift as you add the screws!

 For the shelf, we opted to go with a piece of butcher block.
-We cut notches out for the legs using the circular saw.
+We cut notches out for the legs using the jig saw.

 Here she is in her final home, waiting for the finish.
 I used Minwax Slate water-based stain and went over that with a chalk paint whitewash.

 Here she is waiting for her marble top! (“She” just seems like a girl to me.)

 We are so pleased with how it turned out!
 I think it added just the right amount of contrast to the kitchen project.
 People often ask where it’s from.
 A lot of people guess Restoration Hardware before I tell them it was a DIY build!
-Also, I can’t stop petting the marble… someone is going to have me committed.
-I’m pretty sure every new countertop in the house will be marble!
-Especially with Craigslist finds like this one!
+Overall, that’s a big success for the fraction of the price.